Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Considerations in Children

 The safety and efficacy of BTK inhibitors have not been evaluated in pediatric patients with COVID-19, and data on the use of the drugs in children with other conditions are extremely limited.
-Use of BTK inhibitors for the treatment of COVID-19 in pediatric patients is not recommended, except in a clinical trial.
+The Panel recommends against the use of BTK inhibitors for the treatment of COVID-19 in pediatric patients, except in a clinical trial (AIII).

 - Babon JJ, Lucet IS, Murphy JM, Nicola NA, Varghese LN.
 The molecular regulation of Janus kinase (JAK) activation.
 Biochem J. 2014;462(1):1-13.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/25057888.